 When you fly into Jackson we recommend trying to get a seat on the right side of the plane, as most flights arrive from the north and will provide spectacular views on approach.
 No worries though if you have a seat on the left, as you'll have plenty of time to take in the views as you taxi and exit the plane.
 Also, be sure to have your phone handy to take a picture of the famous antler arches surrounding the entrance to the airport

 Teton Village, the location of Jackson Hole Mountain Resort and the Four Seasons, hosts a wide-range of hotels to fit everyone’s tastes and budget.
-We suggest booking rooms at the Four Seasons, Hotel Terra and Snake River Lodge.
-For spectacular Teton Mountain views only a few miles from the Resort, check out the Amangani and Spring Creek Ranch (they provide regular shuttles to Teton Village).
+We suggest booking rooms at the Four Seasons, Continuum, Hotel Terra and Snake River Lodge.
+For spectacular Teton Mountain views only a few miles from the Resort, check out the Amangani (they provide regular shuttles to Teton Village).
 If you prefer to stay in Town Square closer to Jackson’s restaurant and shopping hub, The Wort Hotel is a terrific and unique option.
 Given these diverse options, we did not block rooms for the event.

 Please leave your business clothes at home!
 Jackson is known for its laid-back, "dirty boots and blue jeans" Western attire.
 If cowboy boots aren’t your taste, we recommend gearing up at Stio, Jackson’s local mountain apparel company that designs functional products infused with mountain soul.